Skip to main content

 • Headline - Short, attention-grabbing statement (shows in proposals)

-• Description - Detailed service information (visible to clients)
+• Description - Detailed service information (visible to clients).
+Use the AI button to generate or enhance descriptions automatically.

 • Internal Notes - Team-only information (never visible to clients)